-exercise (PE) on attention control, executive functioning, mindful awareness, self-compassion, and worrying.
-Young adults
+- a RCT comparing daily mindfulness meditations, biofeedback exercises, and daily physical exercise on attention control, executive functioning, mindful awareness, self-compassion, and worrying in stressed young adults

 - Pages (from-to)

 - Faculty of Social and Behavioural Sciences (FMG)